leave this site now

 power and control wheel for immigrant women.

-How can I help my friend who is being hit by her boyfriend and doesn't want to break up with him? - suggestions for supporting a friend who is being abused.
+How can I help my friend who is being hit by her boyfriend?? - suggestions for supporting a friend who is being abused.

 Hidden Victims: Children of Domestic Violence - information from Lifetime Television about the effects of violence on children and families

 What about us?
 Perspectives of the children of domestic violence

 Asian Task force against Domestic Violence, in Lowell, Massachusetts, tells about abuse issues, and connects to ESL classes in Lowell.
 Some of the information is translated into several Asian languages.

 When Love Hurts: a guide for girls on love, respect and abuse in relationships part of the Domestic Violence & Incest Resource Centre (DVIRC),Victoria, Australia.